ChenYangyao/hipp/docs/usage/api-ref/mpi/high-level/comm.rst

 .. class:: Requests : public MPIObj<_Requests>

     The high-level MPI requests interface.

     A request is returned by a non-blocking communication call.
-    A ``Requests`` object host an array of requests (internally, an array of ``MPI_Requests``).
-    The reason of allowing one object hosting an array of requests, not just a single request , is that the later may cause overhaed in the multiple-completion call on requests.
+A requests object host an array of requests (internally, an array of ``MPI_Requests``).
+The reason of allowing one object hosting an array of requests, not just a single one , is that the later may cause overhead in the multiple-completion calls.

-    The ``Requests`` object can be **copy-constructed**, **copy-assigned**, **move-constructed** and **move-assigned**.
-The copy operation gives a object that refers to the same array of requests.
+    The requests object can be copy/move-constructed/assigned.
+The copy-to object refers to the same array of requests.
 The copy operations, move operations and destructor are ``noexcept``.

     .. function::       Requests()